n-raghu/ezETL/README.md

 - At present, it is designed to work with compressed dumps created using SQL Server(MSSQL) and MySQL.
 It can be extended to work with dumps created using other databases by creating a JSON file for datatypes and configuring the data format like NULL pattern, data separator and encapsulation in YML file
 - You can create decorators to track and record the progress/errors of the ingestion.
 A sample decorator **timetracer** is created to record the time elapsed for executing a function.
 Refer function **timetracer** in **dimlib.py**.
 - Schedule the ingestion job to a job scheduler
-- GPG file encryption could be better option in term of security, python's gnupg library helps us to deal with encrypted files
+- GPG file encryption could be a better option in term of security, python's gnupg library helps us to deal with encrypted files
-- With few modifications to the code, we can also fetch data directly from database using the libraries
+- With few modifications to the code, we can also fetch data directly from the database using the libraries